josbeir/cakephp-docs-md/docs/3/en/appendices/orm-migration.md

 - Triggering callback events.
 - Interacting with behaviors.

-The documentation chapter on [/orm/table-objects](orm/table-objects.md) provides far more detail on how to use table objects than this guide can.
+The documentation chapter on [Table Objects](../orm/table-objects.md) provides far more detail on how to use table objects than this guide can.
 Generally when moving existing model code over it will end up in a table object.
 Table objects don't contain any platform dependent SQL.
 Instead they collaborate with entities and the query